abdallla142/Code-Splainer/README.md

 AI Assistant: Chat directly with an AI for general coding questions or to refine your understanding.

 Language Auto-Detection: Automatically figures out the programming language you're using.

+I have just started using github, so feel free to leave your feedback, @worldly